johnjfox/Analytic_Enterprise/README.md

 **Optional**
 1. Conda, which is one component of the Python distribution that you installed, is a very powerful package manager for installing and managing Python environments.
 If you plan to get serious about using Python, it's worthwhile to go through the [Conda 30-minutes test drive](http://conda.pydata.org/docs/test-drive.html)

 Download the code files below.
-We'll use three:  one for the data package (Pandas), one for graphics (Matplotlib), and one for examples putting both to use.
 Remember to click on the Raw button to get the right file.

 **Notebooks for class.**
 There are several ways to obtain the notebooks we'll be using throughout the class.
 The easiest way is probably to